jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_and_keyword.rst

 ----

-I can also define functions to take both positional arguments and keyword arguments as inputs
+I can also define :ref:`functions` to take both positional arguments and keyword arguments as inputs

 .. _test_functions_w_positional_and_keyword_arguments_red: